Blendify/blender-manual/trunk/blender_docs/manual/render/opengl.rst

 (for object movements, alternate angles, etc.).

-This can also be used to preview your animations - in the event your scene is too complex for your system to play back in real-time in the 3d-view.
+This can also be used to preview your animations - in the event your scene is too complex for your system to play back in real-time in the 3D view.

 You can use OpenGL to render both images and animations.